Roni Remme

 Veronica "Roni" Remme (born 14 February 1996) is a Canadian-born German World Cup alpine ski racer.

-From Collingwood, Ontario, Remme raced collegiately in the United States for the University of Utah and competed for Canada at the 2018 Winter Olympics and 2019 World Championships.
-She made her World Cup debut in December 2017 and gained her first podium in February 2019.
+From Collingwood, Ontario, Remme began racing at Alpine Ski Club.
+She grew to racing collegiately in the United States for the University of Utah.
+She made her World Cup debut in December 2017 and gained her first World Cup podium in February 2019, placing second at Crans Montana (SUI).
+She competed for Canada at the 2018 Winter Olympics, the 2019 World Championships, and the 2022 Winter Olympics.

-In January 2022, Remme was named to Canada's 2022 Olympic team.

-On 12 October 2022 Remme announced that she would compete for the German national team from the 2022-23 season onwards.
+On October 12, 2022 Remme announced that she would compete for the German National Team from the 2022-23 season onwards.